1755 Lisbon earthquake: Philosophy

 Allegory of the 1755 Earthquake, by João Glama Ströberle (who depicted himself standing on a pile of rubble on the lower-right corner).
 In the upper-left corner is an angel holding a fiery sword, personifying divine judgement.

 The earthquake and its aftermath strongly influenced the intelligentsia of the European Age of Enlightenment.
 The noted writer-philosopher Voltaire used the earthquake in Candide and in his Poème sur le désastre de Lisbonne ("Poem on the Lisbon disaster").
 Voltaire's Candide attacks the notion that all is for the best in this, "the best of all possible worlds", a world closely supervised by a benevolent deity.
 The Lisbon disaster provided a counterexample for Voltaire.
-Theodor Adorno wrote, "the earthquake of Lisbon sufficed to cure Voltaire of the theodicy of Leibniz" (Negative Dialectics 361).
+Theodor W. Adorno wrote, "The earthquake of Lisbon sufficed to cure Voltaire of the theodicy of Leibniz" (Negative Dialectics 361).
 Jean-Jacques Rousseau was also influenced by the devastation following the earthquake, the severity of which he believed was due to too many people living within the close quarters of the city.
 Rousseau used the earthquake as an argument against cities as part of his desire for a more naturalistic way of life.

 Immanuel Kant published three separate texts in 1756 on the Lisbon earthquake.
 As a younger man, fascinated with the earthquake, he collected all the information available in news pamphlets and formulated a theory of the causes of earthquakes.
 Kant's theory, which involved shifts in huge caverns filled with hot gases, though inaccurate, was one of the first systematic attempts to explain earthquakes in natural rather than supernatural terms.
-According to Walter Benjamin, Kant's slim early book on the earthquake "probably represents the beginnings of scientific geography in Germany.
-And certainly the beginnings of seismology".

 Werner Hamacher has claimed that the consequences of the earthquake extended into the vocabulary of philosophy, making the common metaphor of firm "grounding" for philosophers' arguments shaky and uncertain: "Under the impression exerted by the Lisbon earthquake, which touched the European mind in one [of] its more sensitive epochs, the metaphor of ground and tremor completely lost their apparent innocence; they were no longer merely figures of speech" (263).
 Hamacher claims that the foundational certainty of René Descartes' philosophy began to shake following the Lisbon earthquake.